davearonson/pull-request-roulette/README.md

 - Let each side specify minimum rating for the other side to match.
 (Premium feature?)
 - Make it work with *private* repos.
 (Premium feature?)
 - Let reviewers say "I'll be available for next X hours", and let *premium* coders choose from a list of who's available.

+This line is just to make sure there is a difference from master in this branch.
+The pull request based on this branch should never be closed, because it serves as an example of an open pull request, for the tests.